tigr0w/BC-SECURITY_Empire/docs/quickstart/installation/README.md

 ## Kali

-You can install the latest version of Empire by running the following:
+You can install Empire on Kali by running the following:
+**Kali's version may be a few versions behind the latest release.**
+**Note:** Kali requires you to run Empire with `sudo`.

 ```bash
 sudo apt install powershell-empire
 ```

-**Note:** Kali requires you to run Empire with `sudo`.

 ## Docker